 The Deep Exhibit is one of our favorites, the dark underground bunker hosting a myriad of rare and elusive creatures such as Pacific Octopus, Humbolt Squid, and the Prehistoric Nautilus, We never dreamed of seeing these living fossils alive until we arrived here.

 The Aquarium is a place of wonder and amazement.
 We adore it, along with the beautiful town where it resides.
 If you are heading down the PCH…which you should, do not miss out on Monterey Bay, its stunning wildlife, and its incredible Aquarium!

 We love this aquarium so much that we have a full review here.

 - Atlanta, Georgia

-On top of this, there are another 4 Million Gallons of exhibits, nearly as much as it’s the nearest rival, The Shedd, in Chicago, has in total!
-The Coldwater Quest has Beluga Whales, Sea Otters, Spider Crabs, Penguins and a whole host of coldwater Species.
+On top of this, there are another 4 Million Gallons of exhibits, nearly as much as its nearest rival, The Shedd, in Chicago, has in total!
+The Coldwater Quest has Beluga Whales, Sea Otters, Spider Crabs, Penguins, and a whole host of coldwater Species.
 The Tropical Diver Exhibit is a living coral reef exhibit.
 There is a dolphin display tank, The River scout, featuring American Species, Alligators, Pirahna, and otters. and many more.

 All in all, it is a breathtaking facility and without the “main” attraction as good as any other Aquarium in the States.
 But with the Ocean Explorer tank, it really is next-level…and then some!
 It is the ONLY aquarium we would recommend going to just for the aquarium.
 All the others, are worth seeing if you are in the area, and Monterey Bay is just SO beautiful you must visit the town and the aquarium is part of that, but the Georgia Aquarium is worth the trip JUST for the Aquarium, sure there is plenty to see in Atlanta, but once you have seen the Georgia Aquarium, all other aquariums just do not compare.